Incontinence

 Medications can frequently result in urinary incontinence.
 The medications most commonly associated with urinary incontinence are diuretics.
 Diuretics can be responsible for the rapid production of large amounts of urine, which can result in incontinent episodes, especially in patients with compromised mobility.
 This can be of particular concern for older adults.

-Other categories of medications that can cause urinary incontinence include:
+Other categories of medications can cause urinary incontinence.

-Since each patient will have an individualized response to medications, it is important for clinicians to be aware of the patient’s medications and to discuss the possibility of urinary incontinence.
-If incontinence does occur, the healthcare provider may be able to make medication adjustments (Simon Foundation, 2019d).
+Since each patient will have an individualized response to medications, it is important for clinicians to be aware of a patient’s medications and to discuss the possibility of urinary incontinence.
+If incontinence does occur, the healthcare provider may be able to make medication adjustments (SFC, 2023b).

 STOOL IMPACTION